dita-for-small-teams/d4st-docker/README.md

 # dfst-docker
 Materials for providing Docker containers for the DFST components

-See the DFST Docker manual at {put URL for online docs here}
+See the DFST Docker manual at [http://www.dita-for-small-teams.org/dfst-docker/]http://www.dita-for-small-teams.org/dfst-docker/